alpesh-dudhat/angular19-google-map/README.md

 ---

+### Deprication Notes : ignore it for now or use tailwind >3.5

+This warning is telling you that you're using deprecated syntax in your SCSS (Sass) styles, and it's coming from this line in your styles.scss:
+@import "tailwindcss";

+🔍 What's the problem?
+The @import rule is being deprecated (i.e., phased out) in Dart Sass and will be completely removed in version 3.0.0.

+🧠 Why is this happening?
+The Sass team is encouraging everyone to migrate to the newer @use and @forward syntax, which is more powerful and avoids naming collisions.

+---

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.